ConnorWorrell/RecipeProjectSite/content/recipes/GingerGarlicPaste.md

-# Ginger Garlic Paste
+---

+title: "Ginger Garlic Paste"
+draft: false
+tags: [Component]

+---

-This recipe is a component of the [Biryani](/Recipes/Biryani.md) recipe.
+This recipe is a component of the [Biryani]({{< relref "/Recipes/Biryani.md" >}}) recipe.
 This recipe will make approximately 1 cup (10 fl oz, 16 tbsp.), making less than this is not recommended since it becomes difficult to blend small amounts.

 ## Ingredients